19 killed in Mexico at clandestine rooster fight - NewsBreak

 19 killed in Mexico at clandestine rooster fight

-MEXICO CITY — (AP) — Nineteen people were killed when gunmen burst into a clandestine rooster fight in western Mexico, prosecutors in the western state of Michoacan said Monday.
+Nineteen people were killed when gunmen burst into a clandestine rooster fight in western Mexico , prosecutors in the western state of Michoacan said Monday.

 The attack occurred late Sunday near the town of Zinapecuaro, Michoacan.